Dreffed/reparcs/README.md

 # reparcs
-Webscraper for Puppeteer for haystack
+Webscraper using Puppeteer for Haystack project